ucb-sts/sts/walkthrough.md

 specifying the appropriate configuration file:

     $ ./simulator.py -c experiments/fuzz_pox_simple/mcs_config.py

+At the end of the console output, we should see a minimal sequence of inputs that are sufficient for triggering the original bug.
+In the case of POX's buggy module, we see that a single SwitchFailure event is enough to cause the controller to crash.

 The output of MCSFinder is yet another event trace that we can replay to continue with our troubleshooting.
 The results are stored in a new